 ONCE there was a gentleman who married, for his second wife, the proudest and most haughty woman that was ever seen.
 She had been married before, and already had two daughters who were exactly like her in all things.
 He had likewise, by his first wife, a young daughter, but of unequalled goodness and sweetness of temper, which she took from her mother, who was the best creature in the world.
-This sweet little girl missed her mother, who had died, terribly much.
+This sweet little girl missed her mother, who had died, terribly much

 No sooner was the wedding ceremony over, than the new wife began to show herself in her true colours.
 She could not bear the goodness of the gentleman’s pretty girl, and especially as she made her own daughters appear the more horrid.
-She made her do the meanest jobs in the house: the girl scoured the dishes and tables, and scrubbed the step-mother’s bathroom, and those of her daughters; she slept in a little attic, upon a wretched straw bed, while her sisters lay upon beds with the softest pillows, in fine rooms, with floors covered with beautiful carpets, and walls on which hung looking-glasses so large that they might see themselves at their full length from head to foot.
+She made her do the meanest jobs in the house.
+The girl scoured the dishes and tables, and scrubbed the stepmother’s bathroom, and those of her daughters.
+She slept in a little attic, upon a wretched straw bed, while her sisters lay upon beds with the softest pillows, in fine rooms, with floors covered with beautiful carpets, and walls on which hung looking-glasses so large that they might see themselves at their full length from head to foot.

 “For my part,” said the eldest, “I will wear my red velvet suit with French trimming.”

 “And I,” said the youngest, “shall have my usual petticoat; but then, to make amends for that, I will put on my gold-flowered gown, and my diamond belt, which is far from being the most ordinary one in the world.”

 But in truth, they were still not absolutely sure what would be best to wear to the ball, so they sent for the best fashion designer they could find to advise on their evening dresses, and they had their nails manicured at Mademoiselle de la Poche.